Ontario Temperance Act: History

-Prior to the Act, two attempts failed to control or eliminate the sale of alcohol in the province.
+In 1864, the Dunkin Act enabled any municipality or county in the united Province of Canada (which included territory that what would become the Province of Ontario in 1867) to hold a majority vote to prohibit the sale of alcohol.
+In 1878, the Scott Act extended "local option" to the whole Dominion of Canada.
+Prior to the Ontario Temperance Act, two attempts failed to control or eliminate the sale of alcohol in the province.
 A non-binding plebiscite in 1894 failed because Judicial Committee of the Privy Council rulings disallowed provincial control over the importation of alcohol.
 Another attempt in 1902 failed because of low voter turnout, with less than half of those eligible participating.

-However, in 1864, the Dunkin Act enabled any municipality or county in the united Province of Canada to hold a majority vote to prohibit the sale of alcohol.
-In 1878, the Scott Act extended "local option" to the whole Dominion of Canada.
 In the early 20th century, an increasing number of Ontario localities went "dry"; by 1914, 520 localities had banned the sale of alcohol, and only 322 were "wet".
-When the Ontario Temperance Act was passed, three Ontarian counties had used the Scott Act to implement their own prohibition laws.
+When the Ontario Temperance Act was passed, three Ontario counties had used the Scott Act to implement their own prohibition laws.

 When William Hearst became premier of Ontario in September 1914, the temperance movement gained an ally, despite complaints from wet elements of Hearst's own Conservative Party.
-The onset of the World War I gave advocates further impetus to push the cause by arguments that temperance would reduce waste, inefficiency, and distractions.
-In 1916, the Hearst government unanimously passed the Ontario Temperance Act.
-In March 1918, the Government of Canada passed an order-in-council that prohibited the manufacture, importation, and transportation of alcohol into Ontario and other provinces in which the purchase was illegal.
+The onset of World War I gave advocates further impetus to push the cause by arguing that temperance would reduce waste, inefficiency, and distractions.
+In 1916, the Legislative Assembly of Ontario unanimously passed the Ontario Temperance Act.
+In March 1918, the Government of Canada issued an order-in-council that prohibited the manufacture, importation, and transportation of alcohol into Ontario and other provinces in which the purchase was illegal.
 Nonetheless, Ontarians could still acquire alcohol from doctors' offices, and drugstores.
 In 1920 alone, Ontario doctors wrote more than 650,000 prescriptions for alcohol.

-After the end of the war, federal prohibition was repealed at the end of 1919.
+Federal prohibition was repealed at the end of 1919.
 That year, a province-wide referendum saw support of the Ontario ban on sales by a majority of 400,000 votes.
 The manufacture and the export of liquor was made legal.
 In 1921, another referendum showed a slight slip in support for prohibition, but the province now became "bone dry" by banning the importation of alcohol.
 Another referendum two years later showed a greater slip in support for the Act, with 51.5 percent for and 48.5 against.
-In 1926, Howard Ferguson's Conservatives won a general election after it had promised the introduction of liquor sales by the province.
+In 1926, Howard Ferguson's Conservatives won a general election after it had promised the introduction of liquor sales in the province.